 Claims based on warranty, product liability, epidemic or delivery failures, or other grounds relating to our products, software, manufacturing, services, designs, communications or cybersecurity could lead to significant expenses as we defend the claims or pay damage awards or settlements.
 In the event of a claim, we would also incur costs if we decide to compensate the affected customer or end consumer.
 Any such claims may also cause us to write off the value of related inventory.
 We maintain product liability insurance, but there is no guarantee that such insurance will be available or adequate to protect against all such claims.
 In addition, it is possible for a customer to recall a product containing a TI part, for example, with respect to products used in automotive applications or handheld electronics, which may cause us to incur costs and expenses relating to the recall.
+Improper, incorrect, illicit or unauthorized storage, handling, modification or use of our products (including use in applications for which our products were not designed), or use of counterfeit products, by third parties could result in reputational harm.
 Any of these events could adversely affect our results of operations, financial condition and reputation.